bluesky-social/atproto-website/README.md

 - **Untranslated** — blog, off-protocol, about — import `en.mdx` and nothing
   else.
 No locale resolution at all.
-- **Translated** import English statically for the fallback, the metadata, and the module edge, and resolve other locales per request.
+- **Translated** import English statically for the fallback and the module edge, and resolve the requested locale per request.

-Route metadata stays English for every locale, which is the long-standing
-behaviour: translated pages carry translated headers, but `<title>` and OG come from English.
-Reading each locale's own header would localise them — a worthwhile follow-up, and a visible change across ~70 pages.
+Both share two helpers in `src/lib/localizedMdx.ts`, so the fallback rule and the header lookup are defined and tested once rather than regenerated into 130 route
+files: `resolveLocaleMdx()` (English short-circuits; a locale with no translated file falls back rather than 500ing) and `mdxRouteMetadata()`.
+The dynamic `import()` still lives in each page, since webpack resolves it relative to that file.

+**Route metadata is localised.** `/ja/guides/account-management` reports `アカウント管理`, and a page with no translation for the requested locale falls back to English.
+The ` - AT Protocol` suffix comes from the root layout and stays English.

-Two pages predate the `header` convention and export `metadata` from their MDX instead (`guides/data-validation`, `specs/permission`); they read that.
-The former also renders its MDX directly, with no `<Page>` wrapper, because its content supplies its own heading.
+Two pages predate the `header` convention and export `metadata` from their MDX instead (`guides/data-validation`, `specs/permission`) — `mdxRouteMetadata()` prefers `header` and falls back to `metadata`, so both conventions work, including `specs/permission`, whose English file uses one and its Korean the other.
+The former page also renders its MDX directly, with no `<Page>` wrapper, because its content supplies its own heading.

 `mdx.d.ts` types the named MDX exports. `@types/mdx` only types the default